 John Wilkes Booth’s Assassination Of Abraham Lincoln

-Born on May 10, 1838, near Bel Air, Maryland, John Wilkes Booth spent most of his life known as an actor, not an assassin.
+Born on May 10, 1838, near Bel Air, Maryland, John Wilkes Booth spent most of his life known as an actor.
 He came from an acting family — both his father, Junius Brutus, and his brother, Edwin, found great acclaim as actors — and had a taste for stagecraft himself.

 When the Civil War broke out, Booth fell firmly on the side of the Confederacy.
 Though he never joined the Confederate Army — his mother begged him not to — he believed in its cause, and publicly denounced the Lincoln Administration on several occasions.